Traffic Control Person, Level 1 Training

-WorkplaceNL Approved
+WorkplaceNL Accredited

 Proper traffic control is critical for the safety of workers, drivers and the general public.
-Traffic control is
+Traffic control is required when traffic must be moved through or around highway or street construction, maintenance

 Who Should Attend?

-In Newfoundland and Labrador, all persons working as Flag person’s or Traffic Control Persons are
+In Newfoundland and Labrador, all persons working as Flag person’s or Traffic Control Persons are required to complete a TCP course approved by WorkPlaceNL.

 Duration